skeeto/skeeto.github.com/_posts/2018-09-20-From-Vimperator-to-Tridactyl.markdown

 extension-restricted pages, these keys don't work.

-The worse problem of all, by *far*, is that **WebExtensions are not active until the current page has loaded** (or something like that).
+The worse problem of all, by *far*, is that **WebExtensions are not active until the current page has loaded**.
 This is the most glaring flaw in WebExtensions, and I'm surprised it still hasn't been addressed.
-It negatively affects every extension I use.
-What this means for Tridactyl is that for a second or so after navigating a link, I can't interact with the extension, and the keystrokes are lost.
-It's incredibly frustrating, both having to wait on a slow remote server to get control back, and to forget about this issue and have a bunch of keystrokes eaten.
+It negatively affects every single extension I use.
+What this means for Tridactyl is that for a second or so after navigating a link, I can't interact with the extension, and the inputs are completely lost. *This is incredibly frustrating.* I have to wait on slow, remote servers to respond before regaining control of my own browser, and I often forget about this issue, which results in a bunch of eaten keystrokes.
+(Update:
+Months have passed and I've never gotten used to this issue.
+It irritates me a hundred times every day.
+This is by far Firefox's worst design flaw.)

 ### Other extensions